jgilbert20/ghost-tools/CommandLine-Semantics.md

 GFS doesn’t actually need metadata to track backups its made.
 It can infer the correct behavior without knowing what happened earlier.

 In the case of big-file.PSD, GFS is smart enough to go back and look to see if had a hash duplicate of big-file.PSD inside of the ~/backups directory.
 If it doesn’t, a copy is initiated.
 If it does have a copy, it will will avoid backing up.
 It doesn’t need meta-data to tell us if a backup has been made.
 Of course, it doesn’t know what is in the backups directory anymore because you destroyed its tracking pointers.
-So GFS will simply reconstruct the information it formally had “on demand”.
+So GFS will simply reconstruct the information it formally had “on demand” by reading the source files.

 The principal GFS always uses is: *The correctness of the operation is not defined by the metadata, its defined by the actual files on the disk*.